Feed aggregator

 Continue Reading ›

-Citrix released security updates to address multiple vulnerabilities in XenServer and Citrix Hypervisor.
-A cyber threat actor could exploit one of these vulnerabilities to take control of an affected system.
-CISA encourages users and administrators to review and apply the necessary updates: XenServer and Citrix Hypervisor Security Update for CVE-2023-46842, CVE-2024-2201 and CVE-2024-31142
+Microsoft released security updates to address vulnerabilities in multiple products.
+A cyber threat actor could exploit some of these vulnerabilities to take control of an affected system.
+CISA encourages users and administrators to review the following and apply necessary updates: Microsoft Security Update Guide for November

 Continue Reading ›

-CISA has added one new vulnerability to its Known Exploited Vulnerabilities Catalog, based on evidence of active exploitation.
-CVE-2024-3400 Palo Alto Networks PAN-OS Command Injection Vulnerability These types of vulnerabilities are frequent attack vectors for malicious cyber actors and pose significant risks to the federal enterprise.
+CISA has added five new vulnerabilities to its Known Exploited Vulnerabilities Catalog, based on evidence of active exploitation.
+CVE-2021-26086 Atlassian Jira Server and Data Center Path Traversal Vulnerability CVE-2014-2120 Cisco Adaptive Security Appliance (ASA) Cross-Site Scripting (XSS) Vulnerability CVE-2021-41277 Metabase GeoJSON API Local File Inclusion Vulnerability CVE-2024-43451 Microsoft Windows NTLMv2 Hash Disclosure Spoofing Vulnerability CVE-2024-49039 Microsoft Windows Task Scheduler Privilege Escalation Vulnerability These types of vulnerabilities are frequent attack vectors for malicious cyber actors and pose significant risks to the federal enterprise.
 Binding Operational Directive (BOD) 22-01: Reducing the Significant Risk of Known Exploited Vulnerabilities established the Known Exploited Vulnerabilities Catalog as a living list of known Common Vulnerabilities and Exposures (CVEs) that carry significant risk to the federal enterprise.
 BOD 22-01 requires Federal Civilian Executive Branch (FCEB) agencies to remediate identified vulnerabilities by the due date to protect FCEB networks against active threats.
 See the BOD 22-01 Fact Sheet for more information.
 Although BOD 22-01 only applies to FCEB agencies, CISA strongly urges all organizations to reduce their exposure to cyberattacks by prioritizing timely remediation of Catalog vulnerabilities as part of their vulnerability management practice.
 CISA will continue to add vulnerabilities to the catalog that meet the specified criteria.

 Continue Reading ›